 RETAINWORKS supportive services may be used for Treatment Participants who are participating in activities authorized in the RTW Plan.
 This may include activities needed for medical recovery such as appointments and meetings with the RTW Nurse Navigator before job search or training.
-Supportive Services include but are not limited to services such as transportation, childcare, dependent care, housing, workplace accommodations, assistive technology, and needs-related payments, that are necessary to enable an individual to participate in activities authorized for RETAINWORKS.
-Treatment.
-To receive services, the participant must comply with all aspects of the RETAINWORKS.
-There is no monetary limit per individual regarding supportive services set by RETAINWORKS at this time.
+Supportive Services include but are not limited to services such as transportation, childcare, dependent care, housing, workplace accommodations, assistive technology, and needs-related payments, that are necessary to enable an individual to participate in activities authorized for RETAINWORKS Treatment.
+To receive services, the participant must comply with all aspects of the RETAINWORKS at this time.